m-Alishahid/PH-Scale/README.md

-This is a simple design of PH-Scale.
+This is a Simple design of PH-Scale
-Using html and css.